publishpress/PublishPress-Authors/readme.txt

 * Adding filters and actions in your template files.

 [Click here to read about displaying authors](https://publishpress.com/knowledge-base/display-multiple-authors/).

+## Multiple Authors ##

+With PublishPress Authors, you can set multiple authors for each post.
+When you write a post, you’ll see a box in the right sidebar.
+Here you can choose from all the users on your site, and assign them as coauthors.

 ## Guest Authors ##